domynyk99/Weather-App/README.md

 ## Planned features / Future Improvements
 This app is still a work in progress and my next steps are:

-- Add a search bar to look up any city directly from the GUI
 - Implement Redis caching to reduce repeated API requests
 - Improve the layout and design of the GUI
 - Add robust error handling for invalid city names or failed API requests